Ted-Williams/fermentation-station-app/README.md

 * As a user, I want to be able to **request** my favourite Craft Beers and Beer Infused Food Produce be added to the site.

 * As a user, I want to be able to **Add** my favourite Craft Beers and Beer Infused Food Produce to a shopping cart and check out.

+*Developers Goals*

+* As a developer, I want to be able to create a usable app.

+* As a developer, I want to be able to increase the passion for Craft Beers and Beer Infused Food Produce.